gilgenbergg/co-hackathon-2019/README.md

 ```
 Backend should now be runnning on http://localhost:8080 and the frontend on http://localhost:4200

-Please check your Studo & Telegram for additional information during the hackathon.
+Please check this page for additional information during the hackathon.